-provide important insights.
-[3] The situation is a little better for the differential rotation, because several techniques already help constrain the magnitudes of the differential rotation for some stars by using the fact that the periodicity of the disk-integrated signal depends on the latitude at which active regions preferentially emerge.
+The situation is a little better for the differential rotation, because several techniques already help constrain it for some stars by using the fact that the periodicity of the disk-integrated signal depends on the latitude at which active regions preferentially emerge.
 Thus, as the sunspot cycle progresses, the rotation period changes with the mean active latitude.
 Stellar astronomers have assumed that the spread in observed rotation periods for a given star over the years is a measure of at least the magnitude of the surface differential rotation of a star, although with the caveat that there is no clear matching of the measured rotation period with the rotation period of the corresponding mean emergence latitude for the Sun.
 We infer that for Sun-like stars the differential rotation is comparable to that of the Sun, and are learning about the variation in differential rotation with spectral type along the main sequence[13].
 Observations with, e.g., COROT and Kepler can be expected to provide much more information on stellar surface differential rotation.
-For fairly rapidly rotating stars for which a series of Doppler images is available, an even better constraint on differential rotation may be achieved, but that can be done for only very active stars (Sect.
+For fairly rapidly rotating stars for which a series of Doppler images is available, an even better constraint on differential rotation may be achieved (Sect.
 4).

-Numerical experiments show interesting trends (Fig. 4), but whether these are consistent with stellar behavior remains to be established.
-Recent models of much of the solar convective envelope at different rotation rates[3], for example, suggest a decrease in relative differential rotation with increasing rotation rate that is not supported by the limited available observations, associated with a marked decrease in meridional flow that is inconsistent with the strong increase suggested by flux transport modeling to explain polar spots[8].
+Numerical experiments show interesting trends (Fig. 3), but whether these are consistent with stellar behavior remains to be established.
+Recent models of much of the solar convective envelope at different rotation rates, for example, suggest a decrease in relative differential rotation with increasing rotation rate that is not supported by the limited available observations, associated with a marked decrease in meridional flow that is inconsistent with the strong increase suggested by flux transport modeling to explain polar spots[8].
 Here, too, observational guidance is essential to validate our approximating models of the flows of matter, energy, and field within the interiors of Sun and stars.
-Estimates of internal rotation rates of stars should become available with their surface rotation; in a few cases even the depth of the convective envelope can be constrained[0].
-A real breakthrough is expected once stellar surfaces are resolved, and asteroseismic determinations of latitude and depth dependences of the flows become available.
+Estimates of internal rotation rates of stars should become available with the growth of stellar seismology, which can be compared with their surface rotation; in a few cases even the depth of the convective envelope can be constrained[0].
+A real breakthrough is anitcipated once stellar surfaces are resolved, and asteroseismic determinations of latitude and depth dependences of the flows become available.